daniellehubbard/personal-site/_posts/2021-10-15-santorini.md

 Santorini has been high on my bucket list for a long time.
 Sometimes when you dream of a place forever it doesn't quite live up to your imagination - that was NOT the case with Santorini!
 It was magical.
 Everything was so beautiful and the food was so delicious!

-We went in mid October which is not tourist season, so nothing was crowded and it was quite nice.
-The temperature was mostly quite nice - a little chilly at night but pretty nice during the day in jeans.
+We went in mid October which is not tourist season, so nothing was crowded which we really enjoyed.
+The temperature was mostly pretty nice - a little chilly at night but pretty nice during the day in jeans.
 It did storm a bit on and off but we didn't really mind that!
+It was a nice excuse to take breaks and we ended up having a very relaxing weekend.

 ![](/images/santorini/hotel1.png)